 12 High-Fat Foods You Should Be Eating

 “I love them, and they love you,” says Joan Salge Blake, EdD, RDN, a clinical professor of nutrition at Boston University and host of the health and wellness podcast SpotOn!
-“While black olives are about 90 percent fat, it’s healthy fat!
+“While black olives are about 90 percent fat, it’s the healthy fat!
 I add them to salad because they also add fibre.”
 Black olives also taste great in a pasta dish or this classic French salad.

-Yup, cheese is on the list of beneficial high-fat foods!
-“Few foods are more satisfying and delicious than cheese—especially a full-fat, naturally aged one,” says Regan Jones, RDN, a dietitian in Augusta, Georgia and host of the podcast This Unmillennial Life.
+Yup, cheese is on the list of beneficial high-fat foods.
+“Few foods are more satisfying and delicious than cheese—especially a full-fat, naturally aged one,” says Regan Jones, RDN, in Augusta, Georgia, and host of the podcast This Unmillennial Life.
 “The richness pairs so well with fruits and veggies, two food groups most of us need to eat more of.
 Plus, as a rich source of calcium and protein, cheese actually offers a nutrient boost to any meal.”
 Pair cheese with apple chutney, add to turkey-stuffed tomatoes, or enjoy a parsnip cupcake with cream cheese frosting.
 Remember to eat cheese in moderation—i.e., a 1-ounce portion or less.

-“I add ground flax seeds to my baking because I love knowing that I’m getting an added boost of fibre and anti-inflammatory ALA omega-3s,” says Jean LaMantia, RD, a dietitian in Toronto.
+“I add ground flax seeds to my baking because I love knowing that I’m getting an added boost of fibre and anti-inflammatory ALA omega-3s,” says Jean LaMantia, RD, in Toronto.
 “Worried about phytoestrogens in flax?
 Don’t be.
 In research, these compounds have been shown to be protective against hormone-positive cancers, such as breast cancer.”
 Add flax seeds to triple-berry cornmeal muffins or almond butter energy bites.